vitojph/kschool-nlp-13/Install_Dependencies.md

 If you are lucky enough to have a GPU, check the [Pytorch Get Started page](https://pytorch.org/get-started/locally/).

-Install the Pytorch version of BERT pretrain models.
+Finally, install the Pytorch version of BERT pretrain models.

     pip install pytorch_pretrained_bert